-PATRICIA OKONTA '18 Skadden Fellow, NAACP Legal Defense & Educational Fund Patricia Okonta is 2018 graduate of Columbia Law School who is now working at the NAACP Legal Defense and Educational Fund as a Skadden Fellow.
-While at Columbia, Patricia served as the Executive Editor of the Columbia Human Rights Law Review, the Community Service Chair of the Black Law Students' Association, co-president of the Student Public Interest Network, and a co-coach of the Frederick Douglass Moot Court Team.
+PATRICIA OKONTA '18 Skadden Fellow, NAACP Legal Defense & Educational Fund Patricia Okonta is 2018 graduate of CLS who is now working at the NAACP Legal Defense and Educational Fund (LDF) as a Skadden Fellow.
+While at CLS, Patricia served as the Executive Editor of the Human Rights Law Review, the Community Service Chair of the Black Law Students' Association, co-president of the Student Public Interest Network, and a co-coach of the Frederick Douglass Moot Court Team.
 She is passionate about public service, civil rights, and social justice issues and has dedicated her academic and professional pursuits to understand pragmatic solutions to urban issues especially those concerning eradicating poverty and the intersection of race and access to justice.
 Patricia graduated with distinction from Yale College with a double major B.A. in Economics and Political Science with an interdisciplinary concentration in Urban Public Policy.
+Public Interest/Public Service Fellows Program Public Interest/Public Service Fellows Program Advisory Board (2020-2021)

 NINA PERALES '90 Vice President of Litigation, MALDEF Nina Perales is Vice President of Litigation for MALDEF, the Mexican American Legal Defense and Educational Fund.
 In that role, Ms. Perales supervises the legal staff and litigation docket in MALDEF's offices throughout the United States.
 Ms. Perales is best known for her work in voting rights, including redistricting and vote dilution cases.
 Her litigation has included successful statewide redistricting cases in Texas and Arizona including LULAC v.
 Perry (2006), a Voting Rights Act challenge to Texas congressional redistricting which Ms. Perales led through trial and argued successfully in the U.S. Supreme Court.
 Ms. Perales also led the challenge under the National Voter Registration Act to an Arizona voter law and secured a favorable ruling from the U.S. Supreme Court in Arizona v.
 ITCA (2013) and the challenge to Texas legislative redistricting in which the U.S. Supreme Court found racial gerrymandering of Latino voters in 2018 (Abbott v.
 Perez).
 Ms. Perales also specializes in immigrants' rights litigation, including leading the case striking down an anti-immigrant housing ordinance in Farmers Branch, Texas and the defense of DACA in a multi-state challenge to that initiative.
-Ms. Perales earned a Bachelor's degree from Brown University and a J.D. from Columbia Law School. d Columbia Law School Public Interest/Public Service Fellows Program
+Ms. Perales earned a Bachelor's degree from Brown University and a J.D. from Columbia University School of Law.